RoverRobotics/roverpro-firmware/README.md

 This will tidy up all locally modified files.
 You can make this a precommit hook if you like.

 Code tips for debuggability as of MPLAB v8.92:

+* You can build the executable as either an ELF or COF (Project -> Build Options ... -> Project -> XC16 ASM/C Suite -> Output-File Format).
+ELF has the benefit that you can isolate each function in a section and remove unused sections to get a smaller build size.
+COF has the benefit that the debugger works more reliably.
+If you cannot view local variables, try switching to GOF.

 * Typedef'd types should have a name anyway.
 It looks redundant, but the debugger will display the value as an enum instead of an int without that first "my_enum".